Weekend getaways from Bangalore

 Munnar is a breathtakingly beautiful haven of peace and tranquility and is a idyllic tourist destination in God's own country.
 This idyllic hill station with its velvet lawns, exotic flora and fauna and the cool mountain air is a rare experience.
 A panorama of waterfalls and rolling hills, excellent picnic spot and trekking point - yes!
 This beautiful destination has all these and more.
 It's the place you would love to visit and would wish never to leave.
 Munnar got its name from its strategic location at the confluence of three rivers – Muthirapuzha, Nallathanni and Kundala Rivers.
 'Moonu' means 'three' and 'Aru' means 'river'.
 Munnar is such a beautiful place in Kerala, which cannot be portrayed in a single canvas.
 Everything and anything here will make you excited.

 Hampi is one of the UNESCO World Heritage Sites in India located near Hospet town in the Karnataka state.
 Hampi is charismatic even in its ruined state, attracting thousands of visitors every year.
 Vast stretches of boulder-strewn hills make the backdrop of Hampi unique.
-Dotted around the hills and valleys are 500 plus monuments.
+Dotted around the hills and valleys are 500+ monuments.
+The main travellers’ ghetto has traditionally been Hampi Bazaar, a village crammed with budget lodges, shops and restaurants, and towered over by the majestic Virupaksha Temple.

 Puducherry, commonly known as Pondicherry, is one of the union territories of India, offering magnificent French flavors.
 The city boasts of tremendous scenic beauty, portrayed by mesmerizing and impressive beaches.
 The territory was a French colony in early times and was renamed from Pondicherry to Puducherry in 2006, which is a Tamil word meaning "New Village".
 It constitutes of four tiny unconnected districts.